EasyRPG/Player/README.md

 - SpeexDSP or libsamplerate for proper audio resampling.
 - lhasa for LHA (.lzh) archive support.

-SDL 1.2 is still supported, but deprecated.
+The older SDL version 1.2 is still supported, but deprecated.
+Please do not add new platform code for this library.

 ## Daily builds